lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Fig-Inner-Compression-GET title='Plaintext compression and encryption for GET Request'}

-In {{Fig-Inner-Compression-CONTENT}}  the process is repeated for the example CONTENT Response.
+In {{Fig-Inner-Compression-CONTENT}}, the process is repeated for the example CONTENT Response.
 The residue is 1 bit long.
 Note that since SCHC adds padding after the payload, this misalignment causes the hexadecimal code from the payload to differ from the original, even though it has not been compressed.

 On top of this, the overhead from the tag bytes is incurred as before.